Sploitable-Labs/Snake-Charmer-Desktop-Build/README.md

 ![Overview](videos/overview.gif)

-Fee free to have a play with this onlone version
+Fee free to have a play with this online version

 https://sploitablelabs.pythonanywhere.com/